Updated August 2019

 Historically Florida has had a strong anti-marijuana stance, but recently the state has made some significant steps forward.
 Recreational marijuana remains illegal, but in 2016 voters approved a comprehensive medical marijuana program.
+Learn more about Florida marijuana laws below.

 Recreational Marijuana in Florida